A comprehensive audit of my lifestyle

 I’ve done many lifestyle audits over the last few years, but I’ve chosen to do this one in public to help reinforce the concepts in my program, and to hold myself accountable to its outcomes.

-Since many of you will be unfamiliar with lifestyle audits, I’ll first provide some context on how lifestyle audits work, their context and motivation, etc. Then I’ll do the exercise myself, writing out my thoughts as I proceed.
+Since many of you will be unfamiliar with lifestyle audits, I’ll begin by providing some context on how lifestyle audits work, their motivations, etc. Then I’ll do the exercise myself, writing out my thoughts as I proceed.

 Choice architecture